RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/00-Create-Skyline-Project.md

-## Creating a Skyline Document & Uploading .raw files
+## Creating a Skyline project file & uploading .raw files

 Here's a quick and easy way to make a Skyline project file to analyze your SRM data in Skyline, leveraging work already done in the DIA analysis step.
 IMPORTANT NOTE: Use **Skyline Daily**, as opposed to Skyline.
 The Daily version automatically updates when the developers push changes.
 If you try to open a project in Sklyine that was created in the Daily version it likely won't work.